 Should you upgrade to Duolingo or Memrise’s premium plans?

-Lots of apps offer very limited free versions and then to get much use out of them, you’d need to upgrade to a paid plan.
-Both Duolingo and Memrise are the exception in that they offer a ton of value for free.
+Lots of apps offer very limited free versions and then require you to upgrade to a paid plan to get reasonable practice out of it.
+Both Duolingo and Memrise are the exception to this — they offer a ton of value for free.

 Let’s look at what’s included in their premium plans…

-Memrise Pro starts at $9/mo but falls to $4.92/mo if you purchase an annual plan.
+Memrise Pro starts at $9/mo, but the monthly price falls significantly if you purchase an annual plan, though the annual price in the image above is discounted.
 Recently they have been rolling out more features in the plan.
-Previously I didn’t think it made much sense to use Memrise pro but now it could be worth trying for one month to see if you like it.
+Previously I didn’t think it made much sense to use Memrise pro, but now it could be worth trying for one month to see if you like it.

 The extra features include: